What Are the Parts of a Front Door?

 Slab

-The top, intermediate and bottom rails on each side of the slab are constructed to protect the core layers in between.
-You usually won’t see the insulation core that helps regulate the indoor temperature and keeps your home energy-efficient.
+• Rails: The top, intermediate and bottom rails are horizontal components of the slab, constructed to protect the core layers in between.

 Windows

 Windows serve as both decorative elements and a natural source of light for the home.
-Owners can choose entry door glass in several shapes and designs, including the “caming”, the decorative metal banding that joins the panels together.
-Windows are positioned inside of “lites” and can be sized during the design stage.
+Owners can choose entry door glass in several shapes and designs, including the “caming,” the decorative metal banding that joins the panels together.
+Alternatively, homeowners can use grilles that sit on top of a single pane to create the effect of division.

 Hardware